 This time last week, we were all getting in some last minute Oscars prep.
-Late in the game predictions were flying, and reliable sources were forecasting Roma as the favorite for Best Picture.
+Late in the game predictions were flying, and reliable sources were forecasting the Netflix-premiered Roma as the favorite for Best Picture.

 Personally I was road-tripping to Texas for fun?
 (I refuse to understand people that drive, for hours, for fun) and I was finally finishing Roma for the first time.
 I watched the Best Picture favorite in the backseat of a VW Jetta driving through a blizzard in Monticello, Utah on my iPhone 6.